Ari-Noman/api-testing-best-practices/README.md

 An API consists of multiple methods and operations, which should be tested individually and collectively by combining multiple API calls.
 For comprehensive testing, it is always a good idea to list all the mandatory parameters in your API call/request.

+Here are some simple steps you can follow to cover different parameters options and variations that are used by your users.

+-   Map out the initial conditions required for API testing
+-   Identify all parameters required and choose values for each
+-   Identify all possible parameter combinations
+-   Decide the most appropriate order for calling your API so it exhibits real-world functionality.
+-   Observe the response/output

-This ensures you do not miss out on some critical parameters required in the JSON response.
-Additionally, perform syntax tests on individual methods or operations to ensure they align with the parameters defined.
+Folllowing these steps ensures you do not miss out on some critical parameters required in the request and JSON response.
+Additionally, perform data-type tests on individual methods or operations to ensure they align with the parameters defined.

 ### 6.7 API Mocking and Virtualization
 ----------------------------------